 We cover over 25 separate classes of drugs and the most common interactions to be aware of before using CBD.

-CBD (cannabidiol) is one of the most popular health supplements of the last decade.
-Every year, more people are turning to CBD to support chronic health conditions like anxiety, chronic pain, epilepsy, insomnia, depression, and more.
+Every year, more people are turning to CBD (cannabidiol) to support chronic health conditions like anxiety, chronic pain, epilepsy, insomnia, depression, and more.

-All of these conditions already have a variety of medications for treating them.
-It’s common for people to use CBD while taking other medications for treating the same or other health conditions.
+Most of these conditions already have a variety of medications for treating them — so it’s common for people to use CBD while taking other medications.

 An agonistic interaction between two substances occurs when both substances have the same effect on the body.
 Together, both substances push on the same receptors or force a certain effect in the same direction.